What are hotel bidding sites?

 Considering capitalising on hotel bidding?
 Start with this selection of the top hotel bidding sites.

-• Priceline: The world’s most popular hotel bidding site, Priceline’s “Name Your Own Price” feature lets users select a location, dates and a minimum star rating, before submitting the price they’re happy to pay.
-Applicable hotels can then choose to accept this offer.
+- Priceline: Once the world’s most popular hotel bidding site, Priceline’s “Name Your Own Price” feature allowed users to select a location, dates and a minimum star rating, before submitting the price they’re happy to pay.
+But it was discontinued in 2016, replaced by a more traditional “Express Deals” model where prices are fixed, rather than bid-based.
+Another feature is ‘Pricebreakers’, which serves up three heavily

 How do hotel bidding sites work?